Wikia/guidelines/SeleniumCodingConventions.md

 ## Methods naming

 Language rules have an impact on code quality understanding.
-They were chosen based on QA Automation Team expirience.
+They were chosen based on QA Automation Team experience.

 ### click prefix

-For each method that performs a click on page, use "click" prefix .
+For each method that performs a click on page, use "click" prefix.

 ```java
 public WikiArticleEditMode clickEditButton() {